 A full list of the endangered, threatened, and proposed species that may occur within the extent of enrolled lands and of any designated or proposed critical habitats that overlap with those lands.

-Specific measures that the Partner will use in conjunction with their implementation of the covered activities and monarch conservation measures to avoid or minimize effects to each of the plants and critical habitats on the list.
+Specific measures that the Partner will use in conjunction with their implementation of the covered activities and monarch conservation measures to avoid or minimize effects to each of the plants and critical habitats (for plants and animals) on the list.

 See Guidelines for Section 7 Consultation Application Requirements for Certificate of Inclusion Applicants in the Agreement Toolbox for detailed guidance on these two steps.